Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1                301449586                                    Wonchan Kim.md

 	1. {i}
 			1. Confidentiality: Backdoor is the random number generator allows attacking to predict the cryptographic keys.
 With these keys, sensitive datas might be decrypted.
 			2. Integrity: attacker can modify the messages or the digital signatures.
-	2. Supply-chain attack: vulnerability was distributed when the legitimate software was installed, with the malicious algorithm included.
+	2. Weakness was deliberately introduced into a trusted standard and then was distributed through legitimate software.
+This attack can be classified as supply-chain attack.
 	3. One should rely on the cryptographic standards and algorithms that are known to be secure that are thoroughly tested, and widely trusted by the secure community.
 3. Pegasus
 	1. {i}  CIA